Elements of Decentralized Finance

 Assignments

-We will have a 5 part assignment series to build smart contracts in Solidity programming language through which students explore the core elements of DeFi.
-The first 3 assignments are mandatory, whereas the rest are optional.
+We will have a 2 part Crypto Zombies tutorial and a 4 part programming assignment series to build smart contracts in Solidity programming language through which students explore the core elements of DeFi.

 Final Project

 In-depth study of one of the elements of DeFi covered in the course.
-The final project report will be due after the Dean’s date and will serve as the final exam of the course.
+Or conducting hands-on research at the intersection of AI and Defi.
+The final project report will serve as the final exam of the course.

 Assignments and Grading

-• [20% of the grade] Final project – Should be an in-depth study of one of the elements of DeFi covered in the course.
+• [25% of the grade] Final project – Students will do an in-depth study of one of the elements of DeFi covered in the course or conduct hands-on research on the intersection of AI and DeFi.
 Prompts on potential project topics shall be provided by us.
-The final project report will be due after Dean’s date and will serve as the final exam of the course.
+The final project report will serve as the final exam of the course.